 What Is The POPI Act?

-What this means is the act establishes boundaries for those who wish to process personal information for any purpose.
-More importantly, it seeks to do so without completely impeding their ability to do so where this processing of information may be necessary.
+What this means is that the act establishes boundaries for those who wish to process personal information for any purpose.
+More importantly, it seeks to do this without completely impeding their ability to do so where this processing of information may be necessary.

-Additionally, the act gives legal remedy to owners of information where these boundaries are crossed.
-And in so doing, the law looks to balance the rights of personal information holders and those who need to use this information.
+Additionally, the Act gives legal remedy to owners of information where these boundaries are crossed.
+In so doing, the law looks to balance the rights of personal information holders and those who need to use this information.